 Ran Ortner was born in 1959 in San Francisco and raised in rural Alaska.
-His first career was as a professional motorcycle rider, and he continues to ride and remains an avid surfer.
-Ortner's work has appeared in a multiplicity of platforms from solo exhibitions to group exhibitions, competitions, and civic world events.
+His first career was as a professional motorcycle racer.
+He continues to ride and remains an avid surfer.

 In 1990, Ortner moved to Brooklyn and spent two decades working in solitude.
 Over time Ortner’s work became reductive, eventually distilling into a minimalist language.
 It was in this period of engagement with minimalism that Ortner discovered recurring motifs that evoked both the expansive feeling of the ocean and visceral body memories from decades of surfing.